surlykke/refude-services/README.md

 RFDS is a RestFul api.
 That means that it is based on the Http 1.1 protocol, and defined through a set of constraints within that.
 Some of these are:

 - Document type is a json type (TBD - but basically: Json with links.)
+- Character encoding of requests and responses are always UTF-8
+- If a resouce can be updated, it happens by the HTTP peration PATCH and with a json-patch document.
 - Links should be opaque, but carrying _relation_ annotations to indicate their semantics.
 	- RFSD defines a set of relations.
 Individual services may define additional relations.